montan-code/nfdinspector/README.md

     ead_inspector.read_ead_file("file_path")

-Read a configuration file (optional).
+Refer to a configuration file (optional).
 Without this step the inspections are executed with a default configuration.
 It is highly recommended to use different configuration files for archive tectonics and finding aids:

     ead_inspector.config_file("file_path")